BetterMuSeek

 Full-Size

-Ideal for players looking for a broad, resonant sound.
-However, they might be a bit bulky for younger players or those with smaller frames.
+They are ideal for players looking for a broad, resonant sound.
+However, they might be bulky for younger players or those with smaller frames.

 3/4 Size